 Your strategic approach to onboarding should evolve as you learn more from new employees, their experiences, and your own company culture.
 To keep new hires all aboard, think through these common policies and plunders.

-Keep expectations clear.
 It’s important to ensure alignment between new hires and your organization.
 Jay Samit, serial entrepreneur and author of “Disrupt Yourself,” calls this part of the process "matching the new car smell."
 According to Samit, there are all-too-often differing expectations on new employees’ roles and duties.
 During the onboarding process, it’s up to the employer to clear up any misconceptions as soon as possible.
 You can help keep everyone on the same page with a written plan of objectives and responsibilities.
 “The more detailed the documentation, the less confusion about expectations and organizational dynamics,” Samit says.

-Automate the onboarding process.
 As you welcome new hires, consider bringing in robust onboarding software.
 Technology saves employees’ time on the busywork — sending reminders, scheduling, filling out paperwork, collecting measures — so that onboarding stakeholders can focus on the very human experience of settling into a new job.

-Measure onboarding metrics.
 Don’t forget to periodically analyze your programs to be sure they still support your company’s business goals.
 Establish key performance indicators and track your success, get new hires’ feedback with anonymous surveys, and share your program’s successes with the C-suite.

-Avoid isolating new hires.
 Onboarding is more than just orientation.
 Make it a social experience so that, someday, your recent joiners can become leaders who guide others through the onboarding process.